pdmeyer/adv-update/README.md

 Updates Ableton Live `.adv` device preset files so they reference a device (`.amxd`) by relative path instead of absolute, and optionally checks for remaining absolute paths.

 ## Usage
 Grant execute permissions to the script.
+(You only need to do this once.)
 ```bash
 chmod +x adv_update.sh
 ```

+Run the script.
 ```bash
 ./adv_update.sh <path> <device.amxd> [1|3]
 ```